 Medication Use Evaluation

 The Department of Pharmacy Services conducts continual assessments of patient outcomes through medication use evaluation and disease state management across all age groups.
-The review of medication use and disease state management is coordinated by the Medication Use and Safety Coordinator, with input from other appropriate professionals when necessary.
+The review of medication use and disease state management is coordinated by the Medication Safety Director, with input from other appropriate professionals when necessary.
 Corrective action and educational programs are also provided where appropriate.

 The Department of Pharmacy has worked closely with the Executive Vice President's Office for Excellence in Patient Care to develop a Medication Safety System.
 This system alerts pharmacists to potential drug related problems.
 All medication safety activities are carried out according to Institute for Safe Medication Practice (ISMP) recommendations, Food and Drug Administration (FDA) alerts, the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) standards, and literature reports.

 The primary role of the clinical oncology pharmacist is to serve as a clinical liaison between the Hematology/Oncology Department and the Pharmacy Department.
-This responsibility includes all matters that pertain to chemotherapeutic agents; reviewing formulary drug requests, developing hospital guidelines on medication utilization, providing drug information to medical and pharmacy staff, actively participating in daily medical rounds, and participating in clinical research projects.
+This responsibility includes all matters that pertain to chemotherapeutic agents; reviewing formulary drug requests, developing hospital guidelines on medication utilization, providing drug information to medical and pharmacy staff, and actively participating in daily medical rounds.

 Gina Caliendo, BS, Pharm D, BCPS